Data-Independence-Network/trunk-core/docs/roadmap/Phase-1.md

 First DIN trees will be tiny, fully functioning tree-branch combinations with a single leaf attached.
-The will be two "saplings" with a fully implemented cross-tree messaging protocol.
+First network will have one leaf "saplings" with a fully implemented cross-tree messaging protocol.
+AIR based communication between node branches will also be implemented TO DO.